GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 We follow some guidelines to keep the name of our files meaningful and consistent.

-We arrange and name our files in such a way the file structure gives you information about the project's code structure.
+We arrange and name our files in a way that reflects and informs us on the project's code structure.

 In short, the rules are:

 - Name directories, scenes, and script files in `PascalCase`.
 - Name other files without spaces in the name.
-- Group assets, scripts, and scenes together when possible.
+- Group assets, scripts, and scenes together whenever possible.

 ### Naming directories and files

-Our main guideline is we use `PascalCase` for everything that represents a category or a "class" in our project.
+Our main guideline is to use `PascalCase` for everything that represents a category or a "class" in our project.

 We use `PascalCase` for directories, scripts, and scenes, but also to name individual nodes inside of scenes.